0x1A1-1/100DaysOfCode/README.md

 Commit:

-I will code for at least an hour every day for the next 100 days and make my progess public.
+I will code for at least an hour every day for the next 100 days and make my progess public if applicable.

-I code at work,but I won’t count the time I spend coding at work towards this challenge.

 I will push code to GitHub every day so that anyone can see my progress.